 We all love cheap holidays, either to Spain, Turkey or even the Caribbean, bargain or cheap holidays have always been great ways to save money on travelling.

-Going on holiday to paradise islands is what we love to do at least once in a year.
+To say that we all love to travel is not an overstatement.
+In fact, going on holiday to paradise islands is what we love to do at least once a year.

-But with the state of global economy where so many people have been victims of redundancy, it seems cheap holidays is the best and only way to go.
+But with the state of the global economy where so many people have been victims of redundancy, it seems cheap holidays are the best and only way to go.

 So how do you find cheap holidays for your family?
 If you’re dreaming of getting away from it all but have a strict budget, take a look at our ideas for finding a cheaper holiday.